lianqiw/maos/docs/20_compile.md

 ## Drawdaemon

 Once the monitor is running, it will display running jobs on each connected host.
-Right click on a running job and select `Plot sected jobs` will launch drawdaemon and start plotting the telemetry data in realtime.
+Right click on a running job and select `Plot selected jobs` will launch drawdaemon and start plotting the telemetry data in realtime.
 This works for local and remote host.
-Multiple drawedaemons can be started for the same or different jobs.
+Multiple drawdaemon windows can be started for the same or different jobs.

 An alternative way to launch drawdaemon is to include \c plot.setup=1 \c plot.run=1 or \c plot.all=1 in maos command line.
 This method can only invoke the drawdaemon locally.